nehirkilic/nehirkilic/README.md

 I live where uncertainty meets curiosity — always calculating the odds.

 🎓 Major in Statistics, Minor in Computer Engineering @ Hacettepe University
-I like making things work, breaking them for fun,
-and learning something in the process.

 > “Just like a magic wand draws its power from the person who wields it,
 > learning comes from your own determination.”